 When you find your happiness within, it will show on your appearance without.
 You can still meditate, eat vegan food, follow the Buddha’s teachings, and lead meaningful and interesting lives.
 Budai, nicknamed the Laughing Buddha or the big belly Buddha, is a great example of this idea.

 Many people can’t help but feel uplifted when looking at such a happy and content figure.
 If you like this statue, there's some more options here.

-But wait, take a look at these adorable ones too:
+But wait, take a look at these adorable ones before leaving:

 Cute Buddha or baby monk statues are the “mini version” figurines of our beloved Buddha.
 Because of their carefree, innocent, and adorable appearance, no one can really resist these little gifts.